codeavenger07/hearthboard/README.md

 #### data
 * Name
-* Notes
+* Notes timeline (timestamped)
 * Status (Not Started, Working, Complete)
-* Start Date and End Date (not used if Dynamic Dates are used, which takes the Start Date of the earliest task and the End Date of the latest task)
+* Start Date and Target Completion Date (not used if Dynamic Dates are used, which takes the Start Date of the earliest task and the Target Completion Date of the latest task)
+* Priority (Low, Medium, High)
+* Cateogry (managed on the settings page)
+* Health (green: On track, yellow: Due within 14 days and <75% complete, red: Past due)
+* Next Action: the task that is currently scheduled or next (earliest start date that isn't completed)

 #### database actions
-Create, Read, Update, Delete
+Create, Read, Update, Delete, Archive
 A project can't be deleted if there are underlying tasks

 ### task